rajughoshdev/docker-compose-workshop/readme.md

 We use the base image of `node:6.2.0`.
 It is the node official image of Docker.

-In the `Dockerfile` we creates the directory `www/node` where our code will be store, then we added our project all code in `/var/www/node`.
+In the `Dockerfile` we create the directory `www/node` where our code will be store, then we added our project code in `/var/www/node`.
 After that we run`npm install` and `npm start` to install all the packages and strar npm server.
 We used `8082` port for running our server.